jxxcarlson/elm-review-install-code/README.md

 Once the code stabilized, it will be published on the package manager.

-**Note.** The Lamdera code is not working: the Lamdera codecs have bee removed for the time being so that `elm-review` will run.
+**Note.** The Lamdera code is not working: the Lamdera codecs have been removed for the time being so that `elm-review` will run.
 An issue to be addresed.